angelajw/QualtricsDataCleaning/README.md

-# R Tutorial: Useful R codes for cleaning and filtering data from Qualtrics surveys, and for creating new variables in the dataframe
+# R Code-Tutorial to clean and filter data from Qualtrics surveys, and to create new variables in the dataframe

 By Ángela Jiang-Wang